 The best deal in town is at your favorite credit union – Reliance FCU.
 Whether you’re looking to purchase a new/used auto or already have one somewhere else, now is the time to buy or refinance.
-Along with our money saving low interest rates you will get a $25 gas card.
+Now offering a 1.99% interest rate for the first six months of your loan!
 Apply online to get pre-approved.
 Let us help you keep your hard earned money in your pocket.
 Call Donna at 610-783-5229 x 13 for details.

 The ABCs of Auto Loans

 Apply for pre-approval before you shop!
 You'll know exactly how much you can spend, and you'll be able to negotiate the best price.
 Visit Reliance first, then visit the dealership and shop with confidence.

 Buy the auto of your choice.
 Whether it's new or used, Reliance has the financing you need, at great low rates.

 Cruise around in your beautiful new car!
 Send us a photo to put in our newsletter.

 Reliance vs. Dealer